lmorchard/idea-town-splash/README.md

 ## FAQ

-Q: Is the name idea town permanent?
+Q: Is the name Idea Town permanent?

 A: Probably not.